korsumaki/tic-tac-toe/README.md

   - Onw development workflow
     + use compose preview
     - test with device or desktop
+      - Ctrl-Shift-R in testcase or test class
+      - Ctrl-R to rerun tests
     - fast way to build from IDE?
   - Testing
     - Compose testing